SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 4. Click the remove icon next to the checkbox to remove the child asset model from the selected asset model.

 {{< c8y-admon-info>}}
-If you do not select and check a child asset model, then the asset cannot have any child assets.
+If you do not select and check a child asset model, then the asset cannot have any subassets.
 {{< /c8y-admon-info>}}

-If one or more child asset models are checked as required, an asset created with this asset model can have only child assets belonging to the selected child asset models.
+If one or more child asset models are checked as required, an asset created with this asset model can have only subassets belonging to the selected child asset models.

 **Example:**

-If the asset model is "Rotor" and you select "Blade" as an allowed child asset model, then the newly created asset "AZ-43Y Rotor" can only have "Blade" assets as child assets.
+If the asset model is "Rotor" and you select "Blade" as an allowed child asset model, then the newly created asset "AZ-43Y Rotor" can only have "Blade" assets as subassets.

 <a name=""></a>